Mourne Mountains: Gorse burning

 There is a tradition in the Mournes of controlled burning of gorse to clear land for sheep to graze.
 However, many fires are unmanaged and some become out-of-control wildfires.
 In the 1950s, Emyr Estyn Evans had written that some shepherds in the Mournes tended to burn gorse and heather recklessly.
 He said that such over-burning "results in widespread destruction" and, along with other mismanagement, had "greatly impoverished the mountain environment".
+The over-clearing of gorse, heather and trees also heightens the risk of landslides.

 In the 21st century there have been hundreds of heather and gorse wildfires in the Mournes each year, the vast majority started deliberately, with "farmers and vandals" often blamed.
-It is claimed many of the wildfires are caused by sheep farmers and landowners carrying out unapproved burning to clear gorse/heather and thus maximize the subsidy payments they receive for the amount of grazing-land they have.
+It is claimed many of the wildfires are caused by sheep farmers and landowners carrying out unapproved burning to clear gorse/heather, to encourage grass growth, and to maximize the subsidy payments they receive for the amount of grazing-land they have.
 Some are also caused by careless visitors.
 Under the law, farmers must follow rules when burning gorse and heather: the burning may only be carried out from 1 September until 14 April; they must notify the fire service and have permission to do so; it must be carried out under supervision; and it must be properly controlled with fire breaks.

-In April 2021, more than a hundred firefighters tackled a major gorse wildfire in the eastern Mournes, which blazed for three days and devastated habitat in the area.
-The over-clearing of gorse, heather and trees also heightens the risk of landslides.
+Most of the fires take place during April and May each year.
+In April 2021, more than a hundred firefighters tackled a major gorse wildfire in the eastern Mournes, which blazed for three days and caused widespread devastation.
+These yearly fires destroy habitats, which take decades to recover.
+They also threaten wildlife and public health, and put excessive pressure on emergency services.

 Historically, gorse had many uses in the rural economy and hill farmers often cleared gorse by hand.